moonrepo/schematic/README.md

 ## Usage

 Define a struct and derive the `Config` trait.
-This struct represents the _final state_, after all layers have been merged.

 ```rust
 use schematic::Config;